Michigan Occupational Therapy Association

 How long are the Occupational Therapist/Occupational Therapy Assistant licenses issued for?
 Can I renew my license early?
 How will I know when I need to renew?

-Your initial Occupational Therapist/Occupational Therapy Assistant license is only good until the next expiration date of your profession (anywhere from 4 months to 1 year).
-After your first renewal, your license will be valid for 2 years.
+Michigan has a 2 year renewal cycle.
 You will receive a renewal application 45-60 days prior to the expiration date of your license and it will state the renewal fee required.

-You cannot renew your license early.
-The State system is not set up to receive renewal information until the renewal time for your profession.
-The State will mail you renewal information approximately 45-60 days before the expiration date of your current license.
+The state's renewal system is not set up to allow you to renew your license early.
+The State will email and/or mail you renewal information approximately 45-60 days before the expiration date of your current license.
 Remember to notify the Department of Licensing and Regulatory Affairs in writing of any address changes you have.
 It is your responsibility to renew your license on time.
 Failure to notify the State of an address change does not exempt you from renewing your license on time.
 You can renew online at www.michigan.gov/elicense .
-Online renewal payments require you to pay with a credit card. http://www.michigan.gov/lara/0,4601,7-154-72600_72603_27529_27545-178586--,00.html

 Does licensure reciprocity exist between Michigan and other states?